yschindel/NHMzh-viz-services/integration-tests/README.md

 - Go 1.20 or higher
 - You have followed the instructions to set up the `.env` and `.env.dev` files in the [main README](../README.md)

+## Test Setup

+Before we can start the services, we need to set all environment varialbes in the docker-compose.yml file.

+### Add an IFC File to the Test

+1. Create a new directory called `assets` in the `integration-tests` directory.
+2. Add an IFC file to the `assets` directory.
+3. Rename the file to `test.ifc`.

 ### Install Dependencies

-Open a terminal in the `integration-tests/lca_cost` directory.
+Open a terminal in the `integration-tests/test` directory.

 Install dependencies:

 ```bash
 go mod tidy
 ```

-## Add an IFC File to the Test

-1. Create a new directory called `assets` in the `integration-tests` directory.
-2. Add an IFC file to the `assets` directory.
-3. Rename the file to `test.ifc`.

-## Test Setup

-### Start the Azure SQL Server

-The integration tests use the SQL Server container defined in the docker-compose.yml file.
-There's no need to use the Azure SQL Server Emulator in VSCode for running the integration tests.

 ### Start the Services